Graduate Scholarships & Financial Aid

 Federal Financial Aid

-United States citizens and permanent residents may apply for need-based federal financial aid in the form of loans and grants by completing the Free Application for Federal Student Aid (FAFSA).
+United States citizens and permanent residents may apply for need-based loans and grants by completing the Free Application for Federal Student Aid (FAFSA).
 For questions or additional information about financial aid programs, please visit the Office of Financial Aid.

 - The Rebecca Ann Campbell Memorial Scholarship was established in 2007 by Rebecca’s parents, William and Doris Campbell.
 Rebecca earned her BSA from UM-Dearborn in 1989, and the degree was the starting point for her career in information technology.
 Rebecca’s parents honor her memory through this scholarship.
 It provides varying awards based on the applicant’s need and merit, and it is open to students in any discipline in the College of Business.

 - The Hartmann Family Entrepreneurship Scholarship awards up to $1500 per year to College of Business students who are Michigan residents and have an interest in entrepreneurial studies and business ownership.
-Graduate applicants must be in good academic standing, be enrolled in at least 4 credits per award term, and have a GPA of at least 6.0.
-Recipients are usually awarded $750 in each of two semesters, provided they maintain a satisfactory GPA and remain in good academic standing.
+Graduate applicants must be in good academic standing, be enrolled in at least 3 credits per award term, and have a GPA of at least 3.0.
 Applicants must provide a one-page statement that explains their interest in entrepreneurial studies and business ownership and describes how the scholarship will help him or her accomplish specific academic and career goals.